therob3000/comicpress-manager/readme.txt

   * If your config goes awry, you can also restore from a backup config.

 Additionally, on your Dashboard, you'll see the latest stories from the ComicPress site, so you can keep up on updates, upgrades, and other news to make your Webcomics publishing using WordPress + ComicPress easier and more fun.

+You can also change what is viewed in the left sidebar as you're working in ComicPress Manager.
+You can see:
+* The classic ComicPress Manager sidebar and help boxes.
+* The current, last, and upcoming comics to be published on your site, with thumbnails to ensure the right comic is going live.

 ComicPress Manager is built for WordPress 2.5.1 & above and ComicPress 2.1 and 2.5.
 ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.